giulnicole/RVerse/README.md

 - How to organise databases
 - Missing data
 - Basic syntax to build markdown files (showing reports)
-- Some practical recommandations for hypotesys testing
+- Some practical recommandations for hypotesis testing

 ### Day 3: still under review